GitGuardian/sample_secrets/README.md

 | SMTP credentials | `OhYeXXXXXXXXXXXtPas`      |  1 |
 | LDAP credentials | `k%udXXXXXXXXX8=H_`      |  1 |

+Of course, these are not the only types of secrets that we support.
+You can find an exhaustive list of our detectors in our [secrets detection engine documentation](https://docs.gitguardian.com/secrets-detection/home).

 > :owl: [GitGuardian](https://www.gitguardian.com/) is an automated secrets detection service.